imagej/imagej.github.io/_pages/plugins/low-light-tracking-tool.md

 ## Adding objects to track

 To add an object in order to track it, make sure the cross hair icon in the Fiji toolbar is selected and then double click roughly on the object you would like to track in the main window.
 This new object is represented as a circle.
 An accordant entry will appear in the table in the control panel representing the objects trace.
 You can select objects by clicking on them in the control panel or directly in the main window.
 You can then move them around, using drag and drop or edit them.
-Multiple objects can be selected by holding {% include key content='Shift' %} when selecting.
+Multiple objects can be selected by holding {% include key key='Shift' %} when selecting.

 ![](/media/CreateDots.png "CreateDots.png")